tiepdotme/lisacharlotterost.github.io/_posts/2014-09-05-Thoughts-about-the-perfect-todo-list.md

 layout: post
 title: Thoughts about the perfect todo list
 tags: tools, productivity
+categories: [article]
+summary: '"There are two things I appreciate in life (ok, there are more, but these two are big ones): lists and tables."'
+image: /pic/140905_todo-f.png
+permalink: /:year/:month/:day/:title/
 ---

 <p>There are two things I appreciate in life (ok, there are more, but these two are big ones): lists and tables.
 There were moments when I thought lists are enough &ndash; especially the ones with infinite hierarchy like the amazing <a href="https://workflowy.com/" target="_blank">WorkFlowy</a>.
 And then I realised: They are not.</p>